Logic Pro for Beginners

 Build your arrangement by copying, looping and rearranging regions in the main Tracks area.
 When the parts are in place, open the Mixer (X) to balance levels, pan instruments, and add effects.
 If mixing feels overwhelming, start with our beginner’s guide to mixing your first song and the basics of EQ and compression.

 Use the master fader to keep the overall level under control, and reference a song you like to compare tone and loudness.
+When the mix is done, our walkthrough on how to export a song from your DAW covers the bounce settings to get a clean final file.

 Tips for learning Logic faster